The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 ### Phase Five: Golden Bahamut

-The first Akh Morn is not especially scary, and you can hold a cooldown here to use for autoattacks instead.
+The first Akh Morn is not especially scary, and you can hold a cooldown here to use for auto-attacks instead.

 Discuss your cooldown map with your healers and your co-tank.
 Most groups will look to invuln either the first and third or the second and third Akh Morns.
-I prefer the latter option, as it frees up more cooldowns to use for autoattacks.
+I prefer the latter option, as it frees up more cooldowns to use for auto-attacks.

 TBN is, once again, extremely valuable in this phase.
 Golden Bahamut will attack five times in a row after each Exaflare cast and can randomly crit for over a third of a tank's max HP, so it is vital to apply any mitigation you can.